primordialstew/introduction-to-sqlalchemy-2013/handout/source/glossary.rst

     orphan
         A mapped instance with a severed link to a collection or parent object.

-    pending
-        An instance which has been saved into a session but not yet persisted to the database.

-    persistent
-        An instance which is present in a session and in the database.

-    query
-        1. A SQL statement which is processed by a database to return results.
-        2. A SQLAlchemy ORM object which defines search criterion and returns mapped instances.

     threadlocal
         A shared data structure whose data members are visible only to the thread which set them.
 The concept of "thread local" in